Indigenous education: Motivation

 In Indigenous American communities, the inclusion of children in communal activities motivates them to engage with their social world, helping them to develop a sense of belonging.
 Active participation involves children undertaking initiative and acting autonomously.

-Similarly, Learning by Observing and Pitching In (LOPI) supports informal learning which generates self-sovereignty.
+Similarly, learning by observing and pitching in (LOPI) supports informal learning, which generates self-sovereignty.
 The combination of children's inclusion, development of independence, and initiative for contribution are common elements identified in Indigenous American ways of learning.

-Education in Indigenous communities is primarily based on joint engagement in which children are motivated to "pitch-in" in collective activities through developing solidarity within family, resulting in reciprocal bonds.
+Education in Indigenous communities is primarily based on joint engagement in which children are motivated to "pitch-in" on collective activities through developing solidarity within family, resulting in reciprocal bonds.
 Learning is viewed as an act of meaningful and productive work, not as a separate activity.
 When asked to self-report about their individual contributions, Indigenous Mexican heritage children placed emphasis on the community rather than on individual role.
 Their contributions emphasized collaboration and mutual responsibility within the community.

 A study was conducted with children who had immigrated from Indigenous communities in rural Mexico.
 The children were less likely to view activities that Westernized culture regarded as "chores" to be a type of work.
 These children felt that activities such as taking care of siblings, cooking, and assisting in cleaning were activities that help the family.
 When asked how they viewed participation in household work, children from two Mexican cities reported they contribute because it is a shared responsibility of everyone in the family.
 They further reported that they want to pitch in to the work because helping and contributing allows them to be more integrated in ongoing family and community activities.
 Many Mexican-heritage children also reported being proud of their contributions, while their families reported the contributions of children are valued by everyone involved.